Mark Hopkinson: Murder of Jeff Green

 At Lompoc, Hopkinson had unlimited access to the telephone.
 Once there he began making numerous telephone calls.
 From April 8 to May 29, 1979, a period of 51 days, Hopkinson made a total of 114 calls.
 He called a former roommate from Salt Lake City, Hap Russell, in order to have him visit at Lompoc.
 According to Russell, during the resulting visit they conspired to suborn perjured testimony in connection with the Mariscal conviction; however, the state argued that in fact what was taking place was the planning of the murder of Jeff Green.

 Hopkinson also telephoned Jennifer Butters numerous times and begged her to send a photo of Jeff Green to Hap Russell.
 When Jennifer balked at this, Hap Russell came up to see Jennifer in order to convince her to send the photo.
-Finally she agreed and sent a photo cut from a high school yearbook to Russell on April 24, 1979.
+She eventually agreed to send a photo from a high school yearbook to Russell on April 24, 1979.
 Jennifer did not again talk to Hopkinson until May 16.
 Meanwhile, Hap had contacted John Suesata, a man of an admittedly dubious reputation in Salt Lake City.
 During their meetings several thousand dollars changed hands.

 Early in May 1979, Hopkinson began phoning an ex-girlfriend, Kristi King.
 After several phone calls, he asked her if she would be willing to hide some money in her bank account for him; to this she agreed.
 On May 16, Mark called Jennifer Butters and asked about Jeff Green's whereabouts.
 He called again on the 17th making the same inquiry.
 In the meantime, Jeff Green had gone to Iowa in order to attend the funeral of his grandmother.
 He and his mother returned the night of the 17th, and on the morning of the 18th he disappeared in the company of two men.
 Mark Hopkinson once again called Jennifer Butters to inquire about Jeff Green on May 19.
 On May 20, Jeff Green's mutilated body was found, two days before the scheduled opening of the grand jury's investigation into the Vehar bombing.
-He'd received 140 cigarettes burns before being fatally shot.
+He'd received 140 cigarette burns before being fatally shot.
 Later that day, Mark Hopkinson made his last call to Jennifer.
 She advised him that Jeff was dead.